FollowBench: A Multi-level Fine-grained Constraints Following Benchmark for Large Language Models: Data Generation Process

 \subsection{Example Constraints}

 Specifically, we choose 40 diverse NLP tasks from PromptSource~\cite{bach-etal-2022-promptsource}, where each task has more than 5 question templates.
 Additionally, we create 29 answer templates (shown in Table \ref{tab:answer_template}) that regulate the format of the response.
-For instructions at constraint level 1, we utilize the standard 5-shot prompting, where 5 shots are equipped with 1 sampled question template and 1 sampled answer template, and the LLMs are required to respond to a query using the answer template.
-For instructions at constraint level $n\ (1<n\le 5)$, the 5 shots are randomly paired with $n$ question templates and $n$ corresponding answer templates.
-Based on the question template of the query, the LLMs are required to recognize the matched question template in the 5 shots and respond using the corresponding answer template.
+For instructions at difficulty level 1, we utilize the standard 5-shot prompting, where 5 shots are equipped with 1 sampled question template and 1 sampled answer template, and the model is required to respond to a query using the answer template.
+For instructions at difficulty level $n\ (1<n\le 5)$, the 5 shots are randomly paired with $n$ question templates and $n$ corresponding answer templates.
+Based on the question template of the query, the model is required to recognize the matched question template in the 5 shots and respond using the corresponding answer template.
+We use accuracy as the evaluation metric.